Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Analysis

 \section{Analysis}

 In this section, we model the spectra to characterize the double-peak \oiiib\ emission line.
 At first, we de-reddened the SDSS spectra by applying the galactic dust maps with a Milky Way extinction curve from \cite{1999PASP..111...63F}.
-In order to model the galaxy spectra, we used the publicly available spectral fitting code PYQSOFIT \citep{2018ascl.soft09008G, 2024ApJ...974..153R}, which uses two independent sets of eigenspectra --- pure galaxy and pure quasar --- to decompose the spectrum into host galaxy and quasar continuum.
-The continuum of the host-free spectrum is modelled by a combination of power law, [Fe~{\sc ii}], and Balmer continuum models for which the Penalized Pixel-Fitting (pPXF) routine \citep{Cappellari2023} is used to fit the underlying stellar population.
+We employed the publicly available spectral fitting code PyQSOFit \citep{2018ascl.soft09008G, 2024ApJ...974..153R} only for stellar continuum fitting, which uses two independent sets of eigenspectra --- pure galaxy and pure quasar --- to decompose the spectrum into host galaxy and quasar continuum.
+The quasar continuum is modeled by a combination of power law and [Fe~{\sc ii}] blend, whereas the Balmer continuum due to the underlying stellar population is modeled with the Penalized Pixel-Fitting (pPXF) routine \citep{Cappellari2023} within PyQSOFit.
 In brief, the pPXF masks the emission lines and models the spectrum using simple stellar population templates from MILES \citep{2010MNRAS.404.1639V}, which cover a broad metallicity range ($M/H$ from -2.32 to +0.22) and age ranging between 63 Myr to 17 Gyr.